-Dr. Mutha is also a nationally recognized expert in health workforce training and cultural competence curriculum development.
+Dr. Mutha is a nationally recognized expert in health workforce training and cultural competence curriculum development.
 Her research has focused on approaches to improving care with an emphasis on the intersection between quality improvement and health care disparities.
-She has served on multiple panels and boards including the Joint Commission’s Expert Advisory Panel guiding the development of hospital standards for culturally competent patient-centered care; the National Quality Forum’s Cultural Competence Steering Committee; the board of directors for Brown and Toland Medical Group, a comprehensive, multi-specialty independent practice association; and she is currently a fellow at the American College of Physicians.
+She has served on multiple panels and boards including the Joint Commission’s Expert Advisory Panel guiding the development of hospital standards for culturally competent patient-centered care; the National Quality Forum’s Cultural Competence Steering Committee; and the board of directors for Brown and Toland Medical Group, a comprehensive, multi-specialty independent practice association.
+Dr. Mutha is a fellow at the American College of Physicians.
 She has received several teaching awards.

 Dr. Mutha graduated from Albany Medical College and completed her residency and chief residency at the University of Pittsburg Medical Center.
 She also completed a fellowship in the Robert Wood Johnson Clinical Scholars Program at Stanford University.